tarwn/lessthandot-hugo/blogs/content/posts/2014-12-01-using-selenium-for-view-testing-with-knockout-and-requirejs.md

   Note: I used the PageObject pattern very lightly to try and keep the tests readable and easily repeatable for each test method, but did not spend a lot of time following good patterns to create maintainable logic, as this is just experimental code.
 </div>

-Rather than go through all of the cases, I&#8217;ll touch on just the basic FullIntegration case and one of the Nancy cases.
-The ClientSide injection case felt really hacky and fragile and I don&#8217;t think it&#8217;s a good choice.
+Rather than go through all of the cases, I'll touch on just the basic FullIntegration case and one of the Nancy cases.
+The ClientSide injection case felt really hacky and fragile and I don't think it's a good choice.

 ### IndexTests.FullIntegration